2020-2021 Cardiovascular Disease (CVD) Small Grants: Full Proposal Submission Guidelines for Approved LOIs

-Please complete this application by 11:45 PM Eastern Standard Time (EST) on Tuesday, November 5, 2019.
-You must be logged into TEPHINET’s website (http://www.tephinet.org) in order to access the application form.
-Click "Login" or "Register" near the top right corner of this page.
+Accepted LOI applicants: Please complete the full proposal application at this link by 11:45 PM Eastern Standard Time (EST) on Saturday, November 7, 2020.
+Note: You must be logged into tephinet.org in order to be able to access the application form.
+Click "Login" near the top right corner of this page to log into your existing account.
+Please use the same account you used to submit your LOI.

 Please remember that small grants are only awarded to projects that are determined to be "non-research."
 Proposals must be able to demonstrate that the investigation is linked to a public health surveillance system, control program, or prevention program and provide concise documentation to that effect.
 Your proposed project should not be focused on generalizable research.
 Therefore, please avoid using the word ‘research’ and ‘study’ in your full proposal.
+Specify how data security and protection measures will be ensured and how program data or supplementary data collected will not include personal identifiable information (PII).
 While investigations may include human subjects, the primary objective should not be human subject research.
-For more information on non-research projects, please see the guidance document, "Non Research Proposal Reminder" that has been made available separately.
+For more information on non-research projects, please see the guidance document, "Non Research Proposal Reminder" that is available in the "Required Documents and Templates" section of this page.

 Full Proposal Document